RPF-Search: Field-based Search for Robot Person Following in Unknown Dynamic Environments: APPENDIX

+\textbf{Computational cost of the belief-guided search field updating in different-scale scenarios.} To assess the real-time performance of the proposed belief-guided search field updating method across scenarios of varying scales, we conduct a comprehensive computational cost analysis.
+The results, presented in Table~\ref{tab:timeCost}, demonstrate that our method achieves the lowest computational cost of $10.1 \pm 2.9$ ms in the factory scenario—despite it being the largest-scale environment ($40\times70$ $m^2$).
+In contrast, the mid-scale hospital scenario ($26\times50$ $m^2$) requires $26.4 \pm 9.1$ ms, which is still highly efficient.

+This difference arises because the belief-guided field is constructed based on frontier detections.
+Cluttered environments, such as the hospital, introduce more occlusions, leading to increased frontier detections and thus higher computational costs.
+Although the factory is larger in scale, its lower object density reduces occlusion complexity, resulting in faster computation.
+Notably, all observed computational costs remain at a practical level, with the highest being only $26.4 \pm 9.1$ ms. These results confirm that the proposed belief-guided field enables real-time decision-making for robotic systems across diverse environments.

-For topographic occlusion, as observed in Fig.~\ref{fig:topoCompareRoom1}, Fig.~\ref{fig:topoCompareRoom2} and Fig.~\ref{fig:topoCompareRoom3}, when using our RPF-Search method, the distance between the robot and the person quickly converges to the desired following distance after tracking loss.
+\textbf{Euclidean distance to the target over time.} For topographic occlusion, as observed in Fig.~\ref{fig:topoCompareRoom1}, Fig.~\ref{fig:topoCompareRoom2} and Fig.~\ref{fig:topoCompareRoom3}, when using our RPF-Search method, the distance between the robot and the person quickly converges to the desired following distance after tracking loss.
 Consequently, as indicated in the legends of these figures, our method achieves the smallest average Euclidean distance to the target, with 3.7 m in \textit{Room1}, 3.4 m in \textit{Room2} and 6.4 m in \textit{Room3}, surpassing the second-best baseline by reductions of 1.8 m, 0.8 m and 3.0 m, respectively.
 This demonstrates that our method can help the robot quickly re-find the target person and return to the person-following stage.

+For dynamic occlusion, EDTOT results shown in Fig.~\ref{fig:dynaCompareDyna1}, Fig.~\ref{fig:dynaCompareDyna2} and Fig.~\ref{fig:dynaCompareDyna3} also evidence the effectiveness of our method compared to other baselines.
+Our method can achieve the lowest average distance with 5.2 m in \textit{Dyna1} and 5.0 m in \textit{Dyna2} and 5.5 m in \textit{Dyna3}, surpassing the second-best baseline by reductions of 4.8 m, 2.3 m and 8.8 m, respectively.
+These significant improvements confirm the effectiveness of our RPF-Search method in handling dynamic occlusions.
+By incorporating our proposed fluid-following and overtaking fields, the robot can perform safe and smooth search behaviors when dealing with dynamic occlusions.